evg-cv/FileSimilarity/README.md

 ## Execution

-- Please set INPUT_EXCEL_PATH in settings file with the absolute path of the excel path.
+- Please set INPUT_EXCEL_PATH, SHEET_NAME in settings file with the absolute path of the excel path and sheet name.
 In Windows, when you set the path, you have to replace "\" with "\\".

 - Please run the following command in the terminal